Robust Faber--Schauder approximation based on discrete observations of an antiderivative: Wavelet and matrix analysis of problem .

-For the cases $p=1$ and $p=\infty$, the following result states exact expressions for this operator norm.
+For the cases $p=1$ and $p=\infty$, the following result states exact expressions for this matrix norm.
 For $p=2$, we have in part upper and lower bounds that are slightly different from each other.

-\begin{theorem} For $n \in \bN$, $-1 \le m \le n$, and $p\in\{1,\infty\}$, $\norm{\bar{R}^{(n)}_mP_n}_{p} = \bar c_{p,m} $ and $ \norm{R^{(n)}_mP_n}_{p} = c_{p,m}$, where the constants $\bar c_{p,m}$ and $c_{p,m}$ are as in \Cref{thm Faber errors ellinf ellp}.
+\begin{theorem} For $n \in \bN_0$, $-1 \le m \le n$, and $p\in\{1,\infty\}$, $\norm{\bar{R}^{(n)}_mP_n}_{p} = \bar c_{p,m} $ and $ \norm{R^{(n)}_mP_n}_{p} = c_{p,m}$, where the constants $\bar c_{p,m}$ and $c_{p,m}$ are as in \Cref{thm Faber errors ellinf ellp}.
 For $p=2$, we have $\norm{\bar{R}^{(n)}_mP_n}_{2} = \norm{R^{(n)}_mP_n}_{1} = \frac{1}{2}$ if $-1 \le m \le n-1$, and for $m = n$ we have

 \end{theorem}